 9) The Language of Emotional Intelligence: The Five Essential Tools for Building Powerful and Effective Relationships: this book is an excellent script which describes how to use EQ to build successful and better relationships with everyone in your life.
 The author Jeanne Segal shows the usage of five basic tools of Emotional Intelligence to improve communication.

 10) The Emotional Intelligence Quick Book: This book resembles Emotional Intelligence 2.0 written by Travis Bradberry and Jean Greaves and helps readers assess their own EQ, learn more about what EQ means, and get advice on developing their EQ at work, at home, and for personal well-being.

 Emotional intelligence and Human Behavior:

 Emotional quotient taps into our fundamental element of human behavior which is different from our intellect.
 There is no connection between IQ and emotional intelligence as you simply cannot predict the degree of emotional intelligence on one’s smartness.
 Intelligence helps you learn and acquaint new things and it is the same at age of 50 as it was at age 15.
-Emotional quotient on other hand is a flexible skill-set that can be learned and enhanced with consistent practice.
-Most of the people are naturally more emotionally intelligent than others, however, you can also develop a high degree of emotional intellect even if you do not have the same from your birth.
+Emotional quotient on the other hand is a flexible skill-set that can be learned and enhanced with consistent practice.
+Most of the people are naturally more emotionally intelligent than others, however, you can also develop a high degree of emotional intellect even if you do not have the same from your bir

 Your personality is the final piece of your puzzle.
 It is a stable style which defines each of us.
 Personality is the outcome of our hard-wired choices such as inclination towards extroversion or introversion.
 However, as IQ personality cannot be used to predict one’s Emotional Intelligence.
 Also like Intelligence quotient personality is stable over a period of time and does not change.
 Our personality, emotional intelligence and intelligence quotient each have their unique role in defining the character of a person.